 If your child is undergoing the testing, and he or she has completed an intellectual evaluation, psychoeducational evaluation, Multifactored Evaluation (MFE), or Individual Education Program (IEP), please bring along copies of the results of those evaluations.

 If you want the results of your neuropsychological examination to be sent to a health care provider outside of the Cleveland Clinic, you will need to sign a release form giving the neuropsychologist permission to share your results.
 Please have their contact results available.

 Does insurance cover a neuropsychological evaluation?

 Insurance coverage varies greatly, depending on individual insurance plans.
 Some portion of the evaluation is usually covered.
-Each part of the evaluation is billed separately.
 If you want to check with your insurance company before the evaluation, you will need to let them know the following CPT (procedure) codes:

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 12/15/2008…#4893